-According to the 2018 U.S. News & World Report Best Online Programs rankings, UNO’s online Bachelor of Multidisciplinary Studies (BMS) degree ranks No. 16 in the nation with the online Master of Science in Criminology and Criminal Justice degree ranking third in the nation.
+According to the 2018 U.S. News & World Report Best Online Programs rankings, UNO’s online Bachelor of Multidisciplinary Studies (BMS) degree ranks No. 16 in the nation of online undergraduate degree programs with the online Master of Science in Criminology and Criminal Justice degree ranking third in its field among comparable programs nationwide.

 The selections put UNO’s programs as the top public degree offerings in Nebraska at the undergraduate and graduate levels.
 Currently, UNO online learning serves more than 9,000 students who come from 78 Nebraska counties, 44 states and 47 countries.

 Both of UNO’s ranked degree programs are housed in the College of Public Affairs and Community Service (CPACS), which also includes online degree programs for a Bachelor of Science in Criminology and Criminal Justice; a Bachelor of Science in Emergency Management; a Masters of Public Administration; a Master of Arts in Social Gerontology; undergraduate certificates in Gerontology and Tribal Management and Emergency Services; and graduate certificates in Gerontology and Public Management.

 We want to make sure students are able to earn the degree they want in a time and manner that works for them